JS-RML/Learning-to-Grasp-by-Digging/README.md

     conda  env create -n learn_dig -f requirements.yaml
 ## 3 Training
-To train the models presented in the paper:
+Run following code to train the models presented in the paper, the entire training process is repeated 7 times in a self-supervised manner, each time 5000 scenes are collected.

     python trainer.py